💰 Financial CalculatorsFree · No signup

 Tips & Best Practices

-• Each 0.5% reduction in mortgage interest rate on a $300,000 loan saves approximately $85 per month — shopping multiple lenders and improving your credit score before applying are the two highest-leverage actions a buyer can take.
+• Each 0.5% reduction in your mortgage interest rate on a $300,000 loan saves approximately $85 per month or over $30,000 across a 30-year term.
+Shopping at least three lenders and improving your credit score before applying are the two highest-leverage actions any buyer can take.

-• A 15-year mortgage builds equity twice as fast as a 30-year mortgage and saves enormous amounts of interest, but the monthly payment is typically 30-40% higher.
-Run both scenarios in the calculator to compare.
+• A 15-year mortgage builds equity twice as fast as a 30-year loan and saves enormous total interest, but the monthly payment is typically 30-40% higher.
+Run both scenarios in the calculator before deciding — many buyers find the 20-year term hits the ideal balance of manageable payment and faster payoff.

-• Extra principal payments early in the loan save disproportionately more interest: an extra $200/month in years 1-5 saves more than $200/month paid in years 20-25 because early payments eliminate decades of compounding interest.
+• Extra principal payments early in the loan save disproportionately more than the same payment made later.
+An extra $200 per month in years one through five eliminates more future interest than $200 extra in years twenty through twenty-five, because early payments eliminate decades of compounding interest costs.

-• Mortgage points (discount points): paying 1% of the loan upfront typically reduces the rate by 0.25% — calculate the break-even period (upfront cost divided by monthly savings) to determine if buying points makes financial sense.
+• Mortgage points, also called discount points, allow you to pay 1% of the loan upfront in exchange for approximately 0.25% rate reduction.
+Calculate the break-even period (upfront cost divided by monthly savings) to determine whether buying points makes financial sense for your expected stay in the home.

-• PITI payment: lenders calculate affordability using Principal + Interest + Taxes + Insurance (PITI).
-Add your estimated annual property taxes and homeowner's insurance to the calculator result for a complete monthly housing cost.
+• PITI payment: lenders calculate affordability based on Principal plus Interest plus Taxes plus Insurance.
+Add your estimated annual property taxes and homeowners insurance to the mortgage calculator result to see your true total monthly housing cost before committing.

 Who Uses This Calculator